The-AI-Alliance/microsite-template/README-template.md

 * https://github.com/The-AI-Alliance/.github/blob/main/profile/README.md
 * https://github.com/The-AI-Alliance/the-ai-alliance.github.io/blob/main/docs/index.markdown

 You can just edit the page directly in GitHub and submit a PR.
-Note that for the second link, the `index.markdown` page for the `the-ai-alliance.github.io` site, we add `{:target="..."}` annotations to each link.
-Just use a unique name for your links.
+Note that for the second link, the `index.markdown` page for the `the-ai-alliance.github.io` site.

 Finally, talk to your focus area leaders about updating the [AI Alliance website](https://thealliance.ai) with information about your project site.